cmordinibluhm/pic_10_c_final_project/readme.md

 I added a few new obstacles.

-Things to work on:
+    Things to work on
-- the player disappears when you go out of the page
-- the game is boring, there is no objective or danger (I need hazards or enemies or jumping instead of floating)
+        The player disappears when you go out of the page (eh, not important) The game is boring, there is no objective or danger (I need hazards or enemies or jumping instead of floating) (CHECK, added spikes)

 ### Commit 15